 The Huawei MateBook X Pro features a pretty normal set of pre-loaded applications, with one exception.
 On the up side, the PC Manager utility provides ways to check your system's health, review your warranty status and ask for help.
 However, while I'm used to seeing fistfuls of free-to-play games (Bubble Witch 3 Saga, March of Empires) in the Start menu, this machine does not need App Explorer, an app store that's wholly useless when the Windows Store is already there.

 The Huawei MateBook X Pro is a speedy machine with a gorgeous display, comfortable keyboard and solid battery life.
-We would easily recommend this over the 13-inch MacBook Pro, if it were easier to buy this machine in the U.S. Unfortunately, the MateBook X Pro's high price -- which gets even higher if you need to import it -- may be a dealbreaker.
+We would easily recommend this over the 13-inch MacBook Pro, if it were easier to buy this machine in the U.S. And while the MateBook X Pro's high import price was once a dealbreaker, that's no longer the case.

-You can save almost $1,000 with the $1,399 Core i7, 1080p XPS 13, which gives you more than 2 hours of extra battery life and even faster performance, but you're trading away the brightness and sharpness of the MateBook X Pro's display.
-The $1,999 13-inch MacBook Pro is also a solid choice that saves you money, but its keyboard isn't as comfortable and it has an outdated 7th Gen Intel CPU.
+The $1,399 Core i7, 1080p XPS 13, which gives you more than 2 hours of extra battery life and even faster performance, but you're trading away the brightness and sharpness of the MateBook X Pro's display.
+The $1,999 13-inch MacBook Pro costs more money, but its keyboard isn't as comfortable and it has an outdated 7th Gen Intel CPU.

 Credit: Shaun Lucas/Laptop Mag